Cold Weather Advisory: Forecasters warn of dangerous sub-zero wind chills in Metro Detroit, Friday into the weekend

 Very cold wind chills as low as 15 to 25° below zero are expected on Friday and Saturday, the weather service says.

-WWJ AccuWeather Meteorologist Joe Lundberg's advice is to bungle up now, as it will be much colder outside beginning Thursday — feeling like the single digits.
+WWJ AccuWeather Meteorologist Brian Thompson's advice is to bundle up now, as it will be much colder outside beginning Thursday — feeling like the single digits — along with some flurries and a snow shower or two.

 The coldest conditions are expected between 4 a.m. and 10 a.m.
 Friday, although wind chills will remain well below zero through the day Friday and into Saturday morning, according to forecasters.